liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

 - Getting revision history
 - Reverting to a revision

-@product_name@'s Documents and Media includes a generic integration for CMIS 1.0 repositories.
+@product@'s Documents and Media includes a generic integration for CMIS 1.0 repositories.
 CMIS stands for Content Management Interoperability Services, which defines a model for interacting with a repository's files.
-It's been tested with Alfresco and Nuxeo but supports the CMIS 1.0 standard with respect to all repositories, where they implement CMIS 1.0. @product_name@ can access CMIS repositories using AtomPub and Web Services protocols.
+It's been tested with Alfresco and Nuxeo but supports the CMIS 1.0 standard with respect to all repositories, where they implement CMIS 1.0. @product@ can access CMIS repositories using AtomPub and Web Services protocols.

 ![Figure 1: In Documents and Media, external repositories look similar to folders.
 You can perform supported operations on their files.
 This figure shows a CMIS 1.0 repository named *My Alfresco*.](../../../images/dm-repo-types-actions.png)